even4void/aliquote/content/post/icc-garson.md

   0.342 < ICC < 0.946
 ```

 The second example discussed by Lahey et al. include an interaction effect (the last column from Table 2 was changed to negatively correlate with the others).
-Let's go with it.
+Let's go with it:

 ```r
 > tab4 <- matrix(c(9,6,8,7,10,6,